M3go2/Some-tweaks-with-unity-games/Beginner-Guide-to-How-to-Make-a-Game-with-Unity/README.md

 :link: [Online course](https://www.bitdegree.org/course/how-to-make-a-game-with-unity) on BitDegree

+Also used this project for Eduonix's online course `Concepts in Unity 3D Game Programming`.

 ## :memo: Version

-This project was created with Unity 2018.4.32f1
+This project was created with Unity 2018.4.36f1

 ## :page_with_curl: License